mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://github.com/mytechnotalent/RP2350-ARM-ASM-Tutorial/blob/main/CHAPTER-28.md) to read the lesson and see the code.

+## Lesson 399: RP2350 ARM Assembler Course (Chapter 29: main.s — The Blink Loop)
+This lesson will teach the blink loop within the MCU.

+-> Click [HERE](https://github.com/mytechnotalent/RP2350-ARM-ASM-Tutorial/blob/main/CHAPTER-29.md) to read the lesson and see the code.

-## Lesson 399: RP2350 ARM Assembler Course (Chapter 30: Full Integration — From Source to Blinking LED)
+## Lesson 400: RP2350 ARM Assembler Course (Chapter 30: Full Integration — From Source to Blinking LED)
 This lesson will teach the full source to blinking LED within the MCU.

 -> Click [HERE](https://github.com/mytechnotalent/RP2350-ARM-ASM-Tutorial/blob/main/CHAPTER-30.md) to read the lesson and see the code.